Grsaiago/dr_quine/README.md

 Requirements:

 1. A main function.
-1. Two different comments (one inside main, one outside).
+1. A function declared outside main and called in main.
-1. An additional function called from main.
+1. Two different comments: One in main and another one outside main.

 ### Grace